koakh/SpringBootGraphQLStarter/NOTES.md

 No method found with any of the following signatures (with or without graphql.schema.DataFetchingEnvironment as the last argument), in priority order:

-  com.koakh.springbootgraphqlstarter.Mutation.writePost(~title, ~text, ~category)
+  com.koakh.springbootgraphqlstarter.resource.graphql.Mutation.writePost(~title, ~text, ~category)
-  com.koakh.springbootgraphqlstarter.Mutation.getWritePost(~title, ~text, ~category)
+  com.koakh.springbootgraphqlstarter.resource.graphql.Mutation.getWritePost(~title, ~text, ~category)

   public Post writePost(String title, String text, String category, String author) {

-Unable to match type definition (NonNullType{type=TypeName{name='Author'}}) with java type (java.util.Optional<com.koakh.springbootgraphqlstarter.Author>): graphql type is marked as nonnull but java.util.Optional was used
+Unable to match type definition (NonNullType{type=TypeName{name='Author'}}) with java type (java.util.Optional<com.koakh.springbootgraphqlstarter.domain.Author>): graphql type is marked as nonnull but java.util.Optional was used

-Unable to match type definition (NonNullType{type=TypeName{name='Author'}}) with java type (java.util.Optional<com.koakh.springbootgraphqlstarter.Author>): graphql type is marked as nonnull but java.util.Optional was used
+Unable to match type definition (NonNullType{type=TypeName{name='Author'}}) with java type (java.util.Optional<com.koakh.springbootgraphqlstarter.domain.Author>): graphql type is marked as nonnull but java.util.Optional was used